Know Before You Go

 If you have a chronic medical condition, please bring a recent report from your physician.
 The medical staff on board is not available for daily care, unless you are hospitalized in the Medical Center.
 You must be able to care for yourself.
 If you are unable to function independently with respect to eating, dressing or attending the ship’s safety briefings, you must bring a caregiver with you.
 Due to the limited medical facilities on board, we will not accept reservations for infants 6 months or younger for non- Transocean sailings, 12 months or younger for Transocean sailings at time cruise commences or women who will be 24 or more weeks pregnant at the time their cruise with Holland America Line concludes.
 If you are pregnant, please provide a medical note from your physician stating the expected due date and confirming your medical fitness to travel.

 Keep medication close at hand in your purse or in a carry-on bag.
 Be sure to bring enough prescription medicine to last throughout your cruise, because it may not be available on board or in the ports of call.
-Medication which requires refrigeration may be stored in the Medical Center and accessed during regular hours (8:00am to noon and 2:00pm to 6:00pm) at no charge.
+Medication which requires refrigeration may be stored in the Medical Center and accessed during regular hours at no charge.
 HAL is not liable for any damage done to medications stored in your stateroom’s mini-bar.
 Guests requiring medication via injection should contact our Access & Compliance Department to have arrangements made for a sharps container to be placed in their stateroom free of charge.
 (Please see the contact information in the GUESTS WITH DISABILITIES section.)

 Infants & Pregnancy: Because of the limited medical facilities, infants 6 months or younger at the time the cruise commences and women who will be 24 or more weeks pregnant during the course of their travel are not permitted to participate in the cruise.
 If you are pregnant, please provide a medical note from your physician stating your expected due date and medical fitness to travel.
 Keep medication close at hand in your purse or carry-on bag.
 Be sure to bring enough prescription medicine to last throughout your cruise, as it may not be available on board or in some of the countries visited.